Richard-ZH-Yang/To-Do-List/README.md

 - As a user, I want to be able to delete a task from my to-do-list
 - As a user, I want to be able to change the properties of my to-do list tasks
 - As a user, I want to be able to view the list of tasks on my to-do list
-- As a user, I want to be able to mark a task as complete on my to-do list, and demonstrate with a line across the tasks

 - As a user, I want to be able to see the number of incomplete and number of completed tasks on each to-do list